MoreliaTalk/morelia_server/docs/source/install.rst

 ::

- pipenv run python ./manage.py --db create
+ pipenv run python ./manage.py db create

 2. If you want to delete all tables in the created database (**WARNING** only tables are deleted, the database is not deleted):

 ::

- pipenv run python ./manage.py --db delete
+ pipenv run python ./manage.py db delete

 3. Add the administrator in the created database:

 ::

- pipenv run python ./manage.py --table superuser
+ pipenv run python ./manage.py db admin-create

-4. Additionally, you can create a ``flow`` with the group type:
+4. Additionally, you can create a ``flow`` or ``user``:

 ::

- pipenv run python ./manage.py --table flow
+ pipenv run python ./manage.py db flow-create pipenv run python ./manage.py db user-create

 5. Information about all the features of the configuration manager: